-2. The set of people that constitute the “course team” (including any assistants)
+- The set of people that constitute the “teaching team” (including any assistants)

-4. Dates of faculty availability for production and initial offering (including a list of any other teaching commitments during those dates) – please expect that producing a MOOC is going to consume a substantial amount of faculty time during a period of 4-6 months
+- Dates of faculty availability for production and initial delivery (including a list of any other teaching commitments during those dates) – please expect that producing a MOOC is going to consume a substantial amount of faculty time during a period of 4‐6 months

-The proposal selection process is designed to stimulate thinking across the university and thus help the DLI chart a distinctive direction for BU, to foster the development of forward-looking experiments, and to allow us to “stage” experiments (one project building on another, smaller projects leading to larger projects) as BU’s capacity to develop projects grows.
+The proposal selection process is designed to stimulate thinking across the university, to identify ideas that have “legs” and thus help the DLI chart a distinctive direction for BU, to foster the development of forward-looking experiments, and to allow us to “stage” experiments as BU’s capacity to develop projects grows.

 The proposal development and selection process will proceed in three phases: the “Concept Phase,” the “Resource Phase,” and the “Execution Phase”, detailed below.

-Concept Phase: Generation of Concepts and Submission of Proposals (Fall 2014)
+Concept Phase: Generation of Concepts and Submission of Proposals (late Fall 2015)

-- DLI will sponsor brainstorming sessions for all interested faculty to discuss project ideas and entertain questions in October and November (see schedule below).
+- DLI will sponsor brainstorming sessions for all interested faculty to discuss project ideas and entertain questions in early December (see schedule below).